lancexz/intime-install-manual/intime-install-manual.md

 - Reload -> The DENSO WAVE INCORPORATED
 Start Controllor
 - File -> New Project -> Network card -> Select the port collect to the robot controllor(check in the network setting) -> Proces Image -> Create PI by tree view -> Attach Master(row manu icon) -> You can find Slave 1(RC8...) if nothing wrong -> OK
-- State -> Click Init/Pre-Operational/Safe-Opeational/Operational one by one and check the Current/Requested states are same -> Detach Master(row manu icon) -> Export Master Configuation KPA(row manu icon) -> Save as 'RtEcHdr.xml' on desktop -> Move the file to 'C:Program Files(x86)/Micronet/RSIECAT/bin/NodeA/'
+- State -> Click Init/Pre-Operational/Safe-Opeational/Operational one by one and check the Current/Requested states are same -> Detach Master(row manu icon) -> Export Master Configuation KPA(row manu icon) -> Save as 'RtEcHdr.xml' on desktop -> Move the file to 'C:Program Files(x86)/Micronet/RSIECAT/bin/NodeA/'(You need to create 'NodeB/' manually and copy 'ecatmkpa' from 'NodeA/' to 'NodeB/')
 - Close EtherCat Studio
 <br><br>

 ## Start INpass(Bridge between Windows and INtime ports)
 - Next -> Next -> Choose the port which connected to the robot(check in the network setting) -> Next -> 'Pass to INtime with MSI', select the current node -> Next -> EtherCAT ->Next ->Next-> OK(Reboot automatically)
 - INtime configuration -> Node Management -> NodeA -> Auto Load -> Add ->Title:'RSI-ECAT-Master', Path:'C:Program Files(x86)/Micronet/RSIECAT/bin/RtEcHdr.xml'(Not the same one with the one we save), Click all the optional boxes -> OK -> Save -> Close the Node Management
--  (TODO: 这一步把文件提前放公共U盘）Copy 'EhterCAT_API-Library' folder from the already configed PC to 'C://'
+-  (TODO: 这一步把文件提前放公共U盘）Copy 'EtherCAT_API-Library' folder from the already configed PC to 'C://'
 <br><br>

 ## Test
-Start the program .NET -> Test the robot motion.
+Start the program .NET -> Test the robot motion. -> `Check the init position of robot using the simulation first!`

 If every thing is okay, congratulations!